ReVanced/revanced-patches-template/README-template.md

-## 🧩 Patches
+## 🧩 ReVanced Patches

-The official Patch bundle provided by ReVanced and the community.
+The official ReVanced Patches.

+{{ table }}

 > Looking for the JSON variant of this?
 [Click here](patches.json).

-{{ table }}

 ## 📝 JSON Format